SoftwareBrothers/adminjs-dev/docs-src/tutorials/customizing-resources.md

 export default CityContentInList
 ```

-You can read more about creating your own components in {@tutorial 06-writing-react-components}.
+You can read more about creating your own components in this tutorial: {@tutorial writing-react-components}.

 ## Adding new properties